MikkoKirkanen/fullstackopen-part11/exercise1.md

 Here are some thoughts on `Python` programming language from the points below to discuss.

 > [!NOTE]
-> However, it is a good idea to consider the experience and skills of software developers when choosing tools for CI/CD development.
+> However, it is a good idea to consider the project requirements, experience and skills of software developers when choosing tools for CI/CD development.

 ## Some common steps in a CI setup include linting, testing, and building.
 What are the specific tools for taking care of these steps in the ecosystem of the language you picked?